← Morgan UniverseFine Checkup

 Screening targets depend on risk; not everyone needs annual testing:

-• US USPSTF recommends: screening for women aged 65 and older; postmenopausal women under 65 with high risk based on risk assessment (no clear recommendation for men due to insufficient evidence)
+• US USPSTF recommends: screening for women aged 65+; for postmenopausal women under 65 with high risk based on risk assessment (no clear recommendation for men due to insufficient evidence)

-• In Taiwan (per Health Promotion Administration and Osteoporosis Society): often mentioned for women around 65 and older, men around 70 and older, or younger individuals with risk factors or prior fragility fractures; actual recommendations should follow the latest official guidelines
+• In Taiwan (per the Health Promotion Administration and the Taiwanese Osteoporosis Association): it is often mentioned that women aged about 65+ and men aged about 70+, or younger individuals with risk factors or a history of fragility fractures, should be screened; actual recommendations should follow the latest HPA announcement.

-• Common risk factors: older age, menopause, low body weight, prior fracture, parental hip fracture, long-term steroid use, smoking, excessive alcohol, rheumatoid arthritis or hyperthyroidism, low calcium/vitamin D intake; physicians may use FRAX (with Taiwan model) to estimate 10-year fracture risk
+• Common risk factors: advanced age, menopause, low body weight, prior fracture, parental hip fracture, long-term steroid use, smoking, excessive alcohol, rheumatoid arthritis or hyperthyroidism, insufficient calcium and vitamin D, etc.; physicians may also use FRAX (with Taiwan model) to estimate 10-year fracture risk as an aid.

-Is 'heel ultrasound bone density' from check-ups equivalent to diagnosis?
+Is the 'heel ultrasound bone density' in health checkups equivalent to a diagnosis?

-Heel ultrasound (QUS) commonly found in pharmacies, check-ups, or community settings differs from DXA; clarify the distinction:
+Heel ultrasound (QUS) commonly found in pharmacies, health checkups, or community settings differs from DXA; be aware:

-• Heel ultrasound (QUS) is inexpensive and radiation-free, serving as a 'preliminary screening' tool; it cannot 'diagnose' osteoporosis using WHO T-score standards
+• Heel ultrasound (QUS) is inexpensive and radiation-free, but it is only a 'preliminary screening' tool and cannot diagnose osteoporosis using the WHO T-score criteria.

-• If ultrasound results are low, further DXA confirmation is recommended; do not self-diagnose based on a single number
+• If ultrasound results are low, further DXA is recommended for confirmation; do not self-diagnose based on a single number.

-• More scanning is not better: normal results typically do not require annual retesting; repeat intervals are often about every 2 years, depending on risk, physician advice, and insurance coverage
+• It is not 'the more scans the better': normal results usually do not require annual retesting; repeat intervals are often about every 2 years, depending on risk, physician advice, and NHI coverage conditions.

 Can osteoporosis be prevented?
-What to do after testing
+What to do after screening?

-Bone health can be supported through lifestyle; test results should be interpreted by a physician to determine next steps:
+Bone health can be addressed through lifestyle; screening results should be interpreted by a physician to determine next steps:

-• General bone health: adequate calcium and vitamin D, regular weight-bearing and resistance exercise, no smoking, limited alcohol, fall prevention at home
+• General bone health: adequate calcium and vitamin D, regular weight-bearing and resistance exercise, no smoking, limit alcohol, fall prevention at home.

-• Whether medication is needed is a decision made by a physician based on DXA, FRAX risk, and fracture history; this page does not recommend specific medications or make efficacy claims
+• Whether medication is needed is a decision made by the physician based on DXA, FRAX risk, and fracture history; this page does not recommend specific drugs or claim outcomes.

-• Osteoporosis is a manageable chronic condition; if concerned or at high risk, discuss screening and follow-up with your physician, and refer to the latest official guidelines
+• Osteoporosis is a manageable chronic condition; if concerned or at high risk, discuss screening and follow-up with a physician, and follow the latest HPA announcements.

 FAQ